legoatoom/GameBlocks/ideas.md

 - playing against ai with a block in front of it dropper = easy, dispenser =  medium, detector = hard
 - Cats jumping on boards.
+- PGN for chess and PDN for checkers or create a standard for all games?

 Cards could have a special background that if the mod becomes _really_ popular donations could get special backgrounds.